 Resources to help

-We have listed a range of free resource materials which you can download by clicking on the link
+We have a range of free resources for you to download by clicking on the link

 The toolkit provides an assessment tool and action plan for organisations to improve support to people with learning disabilities as they grow older.
 It can also be used by families to check the quality of their relative’s support.

 This handbook describes 20 activities to help people with learning disabilities to think and talk about the changes that may occur as they get older.
 The activities will be helpful to a variety of people including those working in housing and support, daytime activities and community teams.

 This book chapter, written by Christine Towers and Heather Wilkinson, is based on the ideas in Thinking Ahead for planning the future.
 It suggests ways in which practitioners can support families to think about the options, following a diagnosis of dementia, to make sure their relative is supported in a person-centred way.